Is it right for me?

 There’s no excuse that’s too trivial to be used as the reason I can’t change.

 - “That’s way too much money.
 I’d rather buy toys or pay the rent.”

-That’s right-it does cost - up to $995.
+That’s right-it does cost - $995.
 The more important question may be, what is your future worth?
 Many men who attend the New Warrior Training Adventure go forward into their lives with more financial success and fulfillment.
 You have the opportunity to make a quantum leap, there’s a price.
 The price is worth it.
 And if it is any consolation, almost every man who staffs an NWTA also pays for the honor of staffing.
 And no person involved in the ManKind Project at any level will be getting rich from your experience.
 We are a not for profit organization.
 The individual communities operate at break even, sometimes making enough profit to pay for minimal administration.
 Nearly all the men you will meet in MKP are volunteers.
 The vast majority of those who staff a training weekend pay money themselves for the privilege of staffing, and devote huge chunks of time and energy to make the training happen.
 The training leaders get paid, but not much.
 If people get rich from the trainings, the enrichment has nothing to do with money.